Ayehu/custom-activities/CloudWisdom/CloudWisdomGetElementAttribute/Readme.md

 Retrieve an attribute based on a CloudWisdom element ID.
 <br><br>
-The available values for the "attribute" field can be found by passing the element ID to the CloudWisdomGetElementAttributeList activity.
+The available values for the "Attribute" field are the column names returned by the CloudWisdomGetElementAttributeList.
+The available values for the "Element ID" field can be found in the results returned by the CloudWisdomGetReport activity in the "elementId" column.
 <br><br>
 <b>Example Output:</b> us-east-2
 <br>